alxdwa/portfolio-mar-19/README.md

 * Tidy up code if need be
 * Submit

-Despite following the plan initially, I ended up reworking the site on the Thursday prior to commencing writing content, and in practice XXXXXXXXXXXXXXXXXXX More detailed to-do points can be seen in the trello screenshots provided here.
+Despite following the plan initially, I ended up reworking the site on the Thursday prior to commencing writing content.
+In practice, and as the week progressed, I found it more helpful to go through iterations/sprints guided by plans made on Trello.
+These contained more specific action points compared to the general goals listed above, and allowed for more flexibility as things developed.
+Examples and screenshots of this workflow pattern are shown below.

 ### Trello: Brainstorming & Agile Workflow ###